-The Fund's placements represented by loans and receivables are at fixed rates, the expectation of re-pricing is low.
+As of December 31, 2013 and 2012 the Fund's had no loans and receivables.
 Therefore, the Fund has limited exposure to interest rate fluctuations and does not have specific policies and procedures for managing interest rate risk.

 The geographical concentration of Fund's assets and liabilities is set out below: